Narayan Hari Apte: Duniya Na Mane(Hindi) / Kunku (Marathi)

 The movie was remade in Marathi as Kunku.

 Kunku is the story of a young woman who refuses to accept her marriage to an older man.
 However, this presents its own problems for the young woman who is now widowed and subject to widowhood, a severe punishment in orthodox Hindu society.
-The film ends with the husband killing himself to set his wife free of him.
+The film ends with the husband killing himself to set his wife free from him.
 Shantaram tells his story as realistically as possible, with background music limited to natural sounds.
-It was shown at the Venice International Film FestivalThe storyline revolves around a young woman, Nirmala, rebelling against her arranged marriage to a much older widower, Kakasaheb, according to a social practice fairly prevalent in India until the second quarter of the 20th century.
+It was shown at the Venice International Film Festival.
+The storyline revolves around a young woman, Nirmala, rebelling against her arranged marriage to a much older widower, Kakasaheb, according to a social practice fairly prevalent in India until the second quarter of the 20th century.

 After a long discussion with his widowed daughter Sushila, who is roughly Nirmala's age, Kakasaheb agrees to the only way out—suicide—since divorces were not possible in those times.
 Sushila also provides a forceful feminist speech to the young bride.
 Just before committing suicide, Kakasaheb implores his would-be wife to find a younger husband.

 An interesting aspect of Duniya Na Mane is its characterisation: The widower is not a villain.
 He has acted without questioning the prevalent custom of his society and is now faced with the tragic consequences of that act.

 Bhagyarekha (Marathi)

 Bhagyarekha is the story of Manik, a young Gandhian freedom fighter who has a child out of wedlock.
-Condemned by all the members of her family except her mother, she battles on steadfastly, even after her lover dies in a police encounter leaving her to fend for herself.
+Condemned by all the members of her family except her mother, she battles on steadfastly, even after her lover dies in a police encounter, leaving her to fend for herself.
 The film, directed by Shantaram Athavale, also stars Baburao Pendharkar and harks back to an era when Marathi cinema tackled unconventional subjects.
 Keshavrao Bhole composed its music and Narayan Hari Apte wrote the songs, screenplay and dialogues.

 Rajput Ramani (Marathi)

 Rajput Ramani is an adventure movie.
 The movie shows a medieval Rajput court.
-The legendary warrior Mansingh (Phatak) is the nation's strong man but he is cordially hated even by his own people.
-Claiming to have been offended by Taramati (Tarkhad), he insists to her eminent father only a marriage (on terms insulting to her) can placate him.
-He becomes a dictator imprisoning large numbers of people, and eventually, Taramati's father, also in prison, leads a popular revolt, threatening to kill his son-in-law.
+The legendary warrior Mansingh (Phatak) is the nation's strong man, but he is cordially hated even by his own people.
+Claiming to have been offended by Taramati (Tarkhad), he insists to her eminent father that only a marriage (on terms insulting to her) can placate him.
+He becomes a dictator, imprisoning large numbers of people, and eventually, Taramati's father, also in prison, leads a popular revolt, threatening to kill his son-in-law.

 Her father has little choice but to comply silently without protest.
-Mansingh soon evolves into an iron-fisted autocrat—He becomes a tyrant imprisoning a large number of the population, including Taramati's father.
+Mansingh soon evolves into an iron-fisted autocrat.
+He becomes a tyrant, imprisoning a large number of the population, including Taramati's father.
 The old man eventually leads a rebellion that almost kills the muscle-bound tyrant, but Taramati intercedes on behalf of her husband at the last moment.